opstree/OT-Dockerlinter/README.md

 ### Available Options

-There are help page available for ot-dockerlinter which can be called by `help` or `--help` command.
+There is a help page available for ot-dockerlinter which can be called by `help` or `--help` command.

 ```shell
 $ ot-docker-linter help